breqdev/breq.dev/projects/fissh.md

 - ["22:22 Bake a Dish," using random Allrecipes photos](https://tris.fyi/dish/) by [tris](https://tris.fyi/)
 - [A rotating Minecraft-style fish](https://fish.lftq.in/) by [AlpacaFur](https://lukefelixtaylor.com/)

-"Make a fissh" was written by myself and my girlfriend [Ava](https://avasilver.dev/) based on an idea from [miakizz](https://miakizz.quest/).
+"Make a fissh" was written by myself and my girlfriend [Ava](https://avasilver.dev/) based on an idea from my girlfriend [Mia](https://miakizz.quest/).
 It's our contribution to the weird and wonderful world of fish generators.

 # Wish, bubble tea, and lip gloss